 CASE will not always short circuit

-The official documentation implies that the entire expression will short-circuit, meaning it will evaluate the expression from left-to-right, and stop evaluating when it hits a match:
+The official documentation once implied that the entire expression will short-circuit, meaning it will evaluate the expression from left-to-right, and stop evaluating when it hits a match:

 However, this isn't always true.
-And to its credit, at least in the 2014 docs, the page goes on to try to explain one scenario where this isn't guaranteed.
+And to its credit, in a more current version, the page went on to try to explain one scenario where this isn't guaranteed.
 But it only gets part of the story:

 The divide by zero example is pretty easy to reproduce, and I demonstrated it in this answer on dba.stackexchange.com: